soraghallaigh/FH-Training-App-Sencha/README.md

 Changes the longitude and latitude values and then view the map page.
 The markers on the page should now be located in a new position.

-'git checkout v3' to get the finished code for this section and the starting code for the <a href="https://github.com/feedhenry/FH-Training-App-Sencha/tree/v3">next section.</a>
+'git checkout v3' or click <a href="https://github.com/feedhenry/FH-Training-App-Sencha/zipball/v3">here</a> to get the finished code for this section and the starting code for the <a href="https://github.com/feedhenry/FH-Training-App-Sencha/tree/v3">next section.</a>